 |Disbanded||September 1, 2001|

-On July 1, 2001, Tawhid and Hamas Iraq (not to be confused with the unrelated Palestinian Hamas), two violent splinter groups of the Islamic Movement of Kurdistan (IMK), merged to form al-Tawhid Islamic Front (TIF).
+On July 1, 2001, Tawhid and Kurdish Hamas (not to be confused with the unrelated Palestinian Hamas or Hamas Iraq), two violent splinter groups of the Islamic Movement of Kurdistan (IMK), merged to form al-Tawhid Islamic Front (TIF).
 The two groups were known for brutal methods of attack, including bombings, throwing acid on victims, and assassinations, that targeted non-Muslims, women, and foreigners.
 Many Tawhid members were said to have been veterans of the Afghan insurgency and maintained contact with Osama bin Laden; some allegedly returned to Afghanistan to ask for financial assistance from bin Laden.
-The relationship between Tawhid and Hamas Iraq developed due to their mutual opposition to the Mullah Abdul Aziz Islamic Unity Movement, one of the splinter groups of the IMK in Kurdistan.
-While there is public information available about Hamas Iraq and Tawhid, the two constituent parts of TIF, little has been reported about TIF itself.
+The relationship between Tawhid and Kurdish Hamas developed due to their mutual opposition to the Mullah Abdul Aziz Islamic Unity Movement, one of the splinter groups of the IMK in Kurdistan.
+While there is public information available about Kurdish Hamas and Tawhid, the two constituent parts of TIF, little has been reported about TIF itself.
 After three months of independent existence, TIF merged with the Second Soran Unit, also a splinter group of the IMK, to form Jund al-Islam.

 TIF subscribed to a strict literalist interpretation of Quranic verses.
 They looked to impose strict readings of Sharia Law on the population of Kurdistan.
 TIF's component groups were known to throw acid on unveiled women and attack bookstores and beauty salons, all considered to be forbidden under TIF's literalist version of Islamic ideology.